 Knowing where data resides

 Protecting data is easier if you know where it is.
-It could reside in email, on external hard drives or in folders on your computer that have been saved over the years.
+It could reside in email, on external hard drives, or in folders on your computer that have been saved over the years.
 Some data (such as passwords) could also reside in cached web files.
-Doing a simple search using the computer's built-in search utility tool will not find all of these sensitive pieces of information if you don't know what exactly to search for.
+Doing a simple search using your computer's built-in search utility tool will not find all of these sensitive pieces of information if you don't know what exactly to search for.

-A software tool called Spirion (formerly Identity Finder) helps to find instances of data that could be sensitive.
-In particular it looks for passwords, credit card and bank account numbers, passport and driver's license numbers and Social Security numbers.
+A software tool called Spirion helps to find instances of data that could be sensitive.
+In particular it looks for passwords, credit card and bank account numbers, passport and driver's license numbers and Social Security Numbers (SSNs).